sadanw/sudoku/IMPLEMENTATION.md

 	17. delete_sudoku: This function frees the memory associated with the given sudoku data struct.
 	18. testfunc: This function performs macros testing on the program.
+	19. bettersolve: This is a more efficient algorithm for the solve module.

 	Some helper modules were used:
 		1. create: creates a new sudoku data struct, then fills